aumpierre-unb/Psychrometrics.jl/README.md

 ### **adiabSat**

+`adiabSat` computes
-adiabSat computes the the adiabatic saturation temperature and the adiabatic saturation humidity given the specific enthalpy.
+the adiabatic saturation temperature Tadiab (in K) and the adiabatic saturation humidity Wadiab (in Kg/kg of dry air) given the specific enthalpy h (in J/kg of dry air).

 If fig = true is given, a schematic psychrometric chart is plotted as a graphical representation of the solution.

 **Syntax:**